Lee Morin: NASA

 Selected as an astronaut candidate by NASA in April 1996, Morin reported to the Johnson Space Center in August 1996.
-Having completed two years of training and evaluation, he is qualified for flight assignment as a mission specialist.
-Initially assigned technical duties in the Astronaut Office Computer Support Branch, followed by the Astronaut Office Advanced Vehicles Branch.
+Having completed two years of training and evaluation, he was qualified for flight assignment as a mission specialist.
+Initially Morin was assigned technical duties in the Astronaut Office Computer Support Branch, followed by the Astronaut Office Advanced Vehicles Branch.
 He served a one-year tour with the U.S. State Department, where he was Deputy Assistant Secretary for Health, Space, and Science.
-He is currently assigned to the Exploration Branch of the Astronaut Office.
-He is leading the rapid prototyping of the cockpit for the new Orion spacecraft, and is deputy lead of the Orion Cockpit Working Group.
+He was assigned to the Exploration Branch of the Astronaut Office.
+He led the rapid prototyping of the cockpit for the new Orion spacecraft, and served as deputy lead of the Orion Cockpit Working Group, specializing in avionics displays and ergonomics.
 Morin served on the EVA crew of STS-110 (2002) and has logged over 259 hours in space, including over 14 EVA hours.

-As of December 2016, Morin was assigned to the Exploration Branch, where he works on the Orion Multipurpose Crew Vehicle.

-As of 2021, Morin is a management astronaut which mean he is no longer eligible for flight assignment.
+As of 2021, Morin was a management astronaut, which means he was no longer eligible for flight assignment.
+NASA announced his retirement on December 18, 2025.